 Purpose of the Background Study

-The study consists of a check of law enforcement, social service agency, and court records, The individual being studied has to provide some basic information such as name, date of birth, and address.
-If necessary to complete the study, more information may be requested from the individual.
+The study checks law enforcement, social service agency, and court records.
+The individual being studied has to provide basic information such as name, date of birth, and address.
+If necessary, more information may be requested from the individual.
 This additional information could include social security number and fingerprints.
 Failure to provide this information can result in the person being disqualified based on lack of cooperation with the study.

 - What are disqualifications?

 - Consequences of failure to comply

 License holders are required to keep a record of the process for each person studied.
 Please use the Background Study Tracking Form (PDF).
 One document will be needed per person studied.

 The directions and access to begin a study will be given to the applicant once a worker has been assigned.